Zakatsiura/Menu_CSS/README.md

-Adaptive Vtnu with CSS only
+Adaptive Menu with CSS only (noJS)